 That is why my daughter and I were excited to try homemade fresh Einkorn wheat flour pasta.
 We don’t make pasta very often, more often like a special weekend, but we wanted to try with an heirloom variety of wheat, which is why we choose Einkorn wheat flour.

-My daughter insisted we use some basil leaves when making the noodles, both to color it up and for aromatic purposes.
-I have to say that the noodles smelled great when we were rolling them out, but I can’t honestly say that it made a huge difference in the final taste of dinner that night.
+Some nights my daughter will insist that we use some basil leaves when making the noodles, both to color it up and for aromatic purposes.
+I have to say that the noodles smelled great when we were rolling them out, but I can’t honestly say that it makes a huge difference in the final flavor.
 Using herbs in the fresh pasta is totally optional.

 Einkorn Flour Pasta

-- Place all ingredients into a food processor
+- Place all ingredients into stand mixer with dough hook

-- Roll dough onto floured counter and gently squeeze into a flat disc
+- Roll dough onto floured counter and divide into halves

-- Fold pasta dough into thirds and pass through roller again
+- Fold rolled piece into thirds or halves and roll back through the roller

 - The pasta noodles will get very long and you may want/need to cut in half to make more manageable